bigpresh/Pod-Readme/README.md

 # SYNOPSIS

-TODO
+    =head1 NAME

+    MyApp - my nifty app

+    =for readme plugin version

+    =head1 DESCRIPTION

+    This is a nifty app.

+    =begin :readme

+    =for readme plugin requires

+    =head1 INSTALLATION

+    ...

+    =end :readme

+    =for readme stop

+    =head1 METHODS

+    ...

 # DESCRIPTION

 This module filters POD to generate a `README` file.
+It supports a series of POD commands for specifying what is included or excluded from the `README` file.

 # VERSION